noumanaltaf/react-app-boilerplate/README.md

 For handling complex local component states use useReducer hook.
 Create your reducer function using createReducer function to keep consistency in reducer files code.
 You can see TodoList.reducer file implementation as a reference.

-Use useTodoDispatch for dispatching your state to context and useTodoContextSelector for selecting specific state from context. for [more details](https://github.com/dai-shi/use-context-selector) about these functions.
+Use useTodoDispatch for dispatching your state to context and useTodoContextSelector for selecting specific state from context.
+[Read more](https://github.com/dai-shi/use-context-selector) about functions used inside.

 ## Customization